 We work with a number of car manufacturers to find new ways of detecting stolen motor vehicles and to increase the quality of the data in the Stolen Motor Vehicles database.

-Since its inception, INVEX has contributed to the detection of stolen cars and components in about 70 member countries, leading to more than 400 seizures and various follow-up investigations.
+Since its inception, INVEX has contributed to the detection of stolen cars and components in about 80 member countries, leading to some 500 seizures and various follow-up investigations.